andrei-heidelbacher/algostorm/algostorm-event/docs/algostorm-event/com.aheidelbacher.algostorm.event/-event-queue/index.md

 An asynchronous implementation of an [EventBus](../-event-bus/index.md).

-The [post](post.md) method adds the event to the event postQueue and it will be processed only when [publishPosts](publish-posts.md) is called.
+The [post](post.md) method adds the event to the event queue and it will be processed only when [publishPosts](publish-posts.md) is called.

 ### Constructors